A knee injury can put you out of commission for quite some time. Such an injury can impact many facets of your life.

 To further estimate your final settlement amount, you can take stock of what damages you suffered as a result of the injury and the accident.

 Some of the types of damages that will push your final settlement up in value are:

 - Property damage related to the accident;

 - Emergency medical care at the time of the injury;

 - Physical therapy to recover from the injury;

 - Other medical specialists to deal with the injury’s effects;

 - In-home help while recovering from the injury; or

-- Missing work as a result of the injury and its ensuing recovery.
+- Missing work as a result of the injury and your subsequent.

 This list is just an example to show what different types of damages can arise from a knee injury.